radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 ## Migrating Configuration

+To migrate configuration from a lower environment to production, export the configuration from the lower environment and import this configuration when creating the production environment.
+When deployed as SaaS, you can export the configuration by taking a [Backup](/../../eoc/latest/environments/backup-and-restore/create-backup) in the lower environment and [using this backup image](/../../eoc/latest/environments/environment-overview/create-environments) when you create the production environment.
+Import the backup using the custom configuration option in Advanced Setup.

 ## Managing the State of the RadiantOne Service

 When deployed as SaaS, you can manage the state of the RadiantOne service from the [Environment Operations Center](/../../eoc/latest/environment-details/environment-overview).
 Select the environment and use the options shown when clicking on ![Power Options](Media/power-icon.jpg) to start/stop/restart the service.